 After exploring the canyon, head back to Romantik Hotel Schweizerhof Grindelwald for dinner.
 We had the half board package which means breakfast and dinner were included.
 This is a great way to save money.
 The restaurant has an outdoor terrace with beautiful views of the mountains and sunset making it the perfect choice for day 1 in Grindelwald.

 After dinner, take advantage of its luxurious spa.
-There are plenty of spas in Grindelwald as going to the spa is as Swiss as Gruyere Cheese.
+There are plenty of spas in Grindelwald, and going to the spa is as Swiss as Gruyere Cheese.
 The spa at Romantik Hotel Schweizerhof was fabulous.
-There’s an indoor pool and a series of hot saunas and cold baths and ice foot baths and ice rubs to soothe your muscles.
+There’s an indoor pool and a series of hot saunas, cold baths, ice foot baths, and ice rubs to soothe your muscles.

 The icy cold foot bath spa was perfect to ease our aching feet each day after the long beautiful hikes in Grindelwald.
 When visiting Grindelwald in the summer, there is a lot of hiking involved, so the spa is a great way to unwind after each day.